Welcome to today's edition of the Rush 24-7 podcast.

 And they are immediately filled with gratitude and hope when they learn what the Leukemia Lymphoma Society is able to do because of donations like yours.

-For example, there are uh immunotherapies where immune system cells are genetically modified to attack cancer and leave the healthy cells alone.
+For example, there are immunotherapies where immune system cells are genetically modified to attack cancer and leave the healthy cells alone.

 That's just one thing.

-Finally, Leukemia Lymphoma Society provides a host of services to patients and families, too.
+Finally, Leukemia Lymphoma Society provides a host of services to patients and families too.

 Many of the people working there have been touched by these diseases in some way.

-In fact, do you know that for the 22 years we've been doing this, it's the same group of people.
+In fact, do you know that for the 22 years we've been doing this, it's the same group of people?

-The same the first day that I did this, I met the core group that we work with every year, same people.
+The first day that I did this, I met the core group that we work with every year, same people, and they've all been touched by it.

-Leukemia Lymphoma Society is one of the most efficient charitable operations going, some of the smallest amount of overhead that you could imagine.
+Leukemia Lymphoma Society is one of the most efficient charitable operations going.

 Most of these people are volunteers, doing it from their hearts.